flo-stilz/FLex/README.md

 ```
 # StereoMIS FLex NeRF Dataset
 [StereoMIS FLex NeRF Dataset](https://www.campar.in.tum.de/public_datasets/2025_ipcai_stilz/flex_stereo_mis/README.html)
 The link to download the official dataset used in this work.
-Please, make sure to create folder called "data" in the root directory and copy the dataset there.
+Please, make sure to create the path called "data/StereoMIS_FLex" in the root directory and copy the dataset there.

 # Custom Dataset Setup